Text Link

 How to tell your loved ones you have bulimia

-Telling your loved ones, family, or parents that you have bulimia nervosa (BN) can...
+Telling your loved ones or family members that you struggle with bulimia nervosa (BN) can be a terrifying...

 How to talk about bulimia nervosa